redwarp/blog/content/image-filters/index.md

 ### Time to submit work!

-Up until now, we have been declaring to wgpu the work we want to be done, and we added all of our compute commands to the encoder.
+Up until now, we have been declaring to wgpu the work we want to be done, and we have added all of our compute commands to the encoder.
 But nothing has happened yet!

 Time to queue all of that work.